-Those who choose to participate in the study will be making a valuable research contribution toward potentially improving health outcomes for millions of Americans.
+Those who choose to take part in the study will be making a valuable research contribution.
+This research may help improve health outcomes for millions of Americans.

 Our participant population will be diverse and broad.
 We are currently enrolling Michigan Medicine patients who meet all of the following criteria:

-- Must be 18 years or older and resides in the United States
+- 18 years or older and reside in the United States

-- Must have an iPhone 6 or later with latest version of iOS
+- Have an iPhone 6 or later with latest version of iOS

-- Must have internet access throughout the study period
+- Have internet access throughout the study period

-- Must be able to use a consumer-friendly home blood pressure cuff
+- Are able to use a consumer-friendly home blood pressure cuff

 - Additional demographic and clinical requirements